Mary Pinchot Meyer

 From “A Very Private Woman,” 1999, Nina Burleigh, pps.
 17-19.

 Nina Burleigh has written some gems of long-form journalism on deep topics.
-Her book on the Amanda Knox case is the book to read.
+Her book on the Amanda Knox case is a modern classic.

 Does Burleigh suggest to much here, too little?